adriancretu/beacons-android/README.md

 - [Listen for events](#listening-for-events)
 - [Notification actions](#notification-actions)

-#### What this library is:
+#### What this library is

-A way for your app to broadcast as a Bluetooth beacon, as explained on this page.
+An easy way for your app to broadcast Bluetooth beacons, as explained on this page.

-#### What this library **isn't**:
+#### What this library **isn't**

-This is not a *beacon scanning* library.
-Please use either the Nearby API, or (for advanced use-cases) [OneBeacon](https://github.com/Codefy/onebeacon-android) for that.
+A **beacon scanning** library.
+To scan for beacons in your app, use the Nearby API, or (for advanced needs) try [OneBeacon](https://github.com/Codefy/onebeacon-android).

-### Description

-Broadcast Bluetooth Low Energy beacons directly from Android 5.0 or later, on devices that support BLE peripheral mode.

-Examples of supported devices:

-- Nexus 6P, 6, 5X, 9;
-- Asus Zenfone 2;
-- HTC One M9;
-- Lenovo K3 Note;
-- LG G4;
-- Moto G3, X Play, Droid Turbo 2;
-- OnePlus ONE 2;
-- Samsung Galaxy S5, S6, S7, Note 4, Tab S, J5;
-- Sony Xperia Z5 Compact;
-- Xiaomi Note 2/3;

 ### Features
-- Create beacons and advertise as:
+- Supported beacon formats:
-   * Eddystone-URL
+   * Eddystone-URL (Physical Web)
    * Eddystone-UID
-   * Eddystone EID, with automatic beacon update when EID expires
+   * real Eddystone-EID, with automatic beacon update when EID expires
    * iBeacon
-   * Connectable Eddystone-GATT service, that allows:
+- Eddystone-config GATT service implementation, allowing:
-      * registering a new EID beacon with [Beacon Tools](https://play.google.com/store/apps/details?id=com.google.android.apps.location.beacon.beacontools)
+   * remote Eddystone-EID beacon registration via Google's [Beacon Tools](https://play.google.com/store/apps/details?id=com.google.android.apps.location.beacon.beacontools) app
-      * setting up an Eddystone-URL remotely with Web Bluetooth, just by using Chrome
+   * remote Eddystone-URL setup via Web Bluetooth, just by using Chrome
-- Persistent Service that manages the virtual beacons and their states
+- Persistent Service for beacon state and advertising management
-- Beacons are saved to device storage for later reuse

-*CAREFUL* - the service will restore active beacons when it (re)starts, so be sure that you either stop or delete a beacon after you no longer need it, If your app crashes, the service may restart and bring the beacon back, so make sure you check what beacons are enabled and stop the ones that you no longer need.
-Besides freeing resources, every device has a maximum number of concurrent BLE broadcasters (4 on Nexus 6; 8 on Galaxy S7, etc.).
+- Persistence layer: beacons can be saved to local storage so they survive app restarts / service kills.

+*IMPORTANT!*
+A persistent minimum priority notification allows the user to stop all currently running beacons for the following reason.
+If your app crashes or the beacons service is killed and restarted, all **saved** active beacons will restart advertising.
+A device has a maximum number of concurrent BLE broadcasters (4 on *Nexus 6*; 8 on *Galaxy S7*, etc.).
 When this number is reached, new beacons will fail to start.
+It's best to make sure to stop or delete a beacon after you no longer need it, but the notification assures the user is in control.

 ### Setup
 1. Add the library to your app module's **build.gradle**.